droglenc/NCMTH207/resources/Syllabus-Current.md

 I am committed to your doing well in this course and see it as my responsibility to help you both in and out of the designated class period.
 You will soon see that this course is designed in such a way that your learning of the material will depend on your asking questions of me.
 There are several good ways to do this.

 - Attend class.
-Most of class time will be allocated to you working on modular exercises.
+Most of class time will be allocated to you working on modular assignments.
 I will be available during these times to answer your questions.
 - Ask questions on the course MS Teams site.
-There are separate channels for questions regarding [module preparation readings](https://teams.microsoft.com/l/channel/19%3aebdb6d98f8c748818228211aeea11139%40thread.tacv2/Class%2520Preparation%2520Reading%2520Questions?groupId=6aaae687-f6ed-4518-b9ed-3986bc9e6f4f&tenantId=b70d8bab-80b6-4766-b5da-fcfdabdf71c7){:target="_blank"}, [module exercises](https://teams.microsoft.com/l/channel/19%3a1e6b964abdf147449dd0b108a7ee01b9%40thread.tacv2/Module%2520Exercise%2520Questions?groupId=6aaae687-f6ed-4518-b9ed-3986bc9e6f4f&tenantId=b70d8bab-80b6-4766-b5da-fcfdabdf71c7){:target="_blank"}, and [general questions](https://teams.microsoft.com/l/channel/19%3aea18d6dd26f24c7fba62ef9ab7cc6297%40thread.tacv2/General?groupId=6aaae687-f6ed-4518-b9ed-3986bc9e6f4f&tenantId=b70d8bab-80b6-4766-b5da-fcfdabdf71c7){:target="_blank"}.
+There are separate channels for questions regarding module preparation readings, module assignments, and general questions (see [quick links on course homepage](../)).
 Simply start a new conversation with your question and I will answer it ASAP.
 Other students may also answer your question.
 - I will old virtual office hours on Teams Monday through Thursday from 830-930 **pm**.
 You can simply join the meeting that I open in the [Office Hours channel](https://teams.microsoft.com/l/channel/19%3a3be6df4c9fde4473b4b06d536c09fe1a%40thread.tacv2/Office%2520Hours?groupId=6aaae687-f6ed-4518-b9ed-3986bc9e6f4f&tenantId=b70d8bab-80b6-4766-b5da-fcfdabdf71c7){:target="_blank"} at that time.
 - I will also generally be available at my computer during early and late mornings on class days.
 I will try to respond to queries ASAP during these times.
 - Finally, you may send me [anonymous feedback, suggestions, or questions](https://www.surveymonkey.com/r/F7S7GNJ){:target="_blank"}.

 Please see or contact me if you have questions regarding this course.

 I want to create an inclusive and accessible learning environment for those of you that have a condition (e.g., attention, learning, vision, hearing, mental, physical, or other health-related concern) that may require special accommodations. *If you have already established accommodations* with the Office of Accessibility Resources (OAR), please communicate your approved accommodations to me as soon as possible so that we can discuss your needs in this course.
 If you have a condition that requires accommodations but *you have not yet established services* through OAR, then you should contact Jennifer Newago as soon as possible (Ponzio 230, x1387, or <a href="mailto:accommodations@northland.edu">accommodations@northland.edu</a>).
-It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law. <a href="https://my.northland.edu/life/be-healthy/accommodations/">More information is available here.</a>
+It is the policy and practice of Northland College to create inclusive and accessible learning environments consistent with federal and state law. <a href="https://my.northland.edu/life/be-healthy/accommodations/" target="_blank">More information is available here.</a>

 ### Academic Alerts